top of page

 Document the Scam Details

 If you've received the steel, carefully document its condition.
-Take clear photos and videos of the steel, highlighting any defects or discrepancies from the agreed - upon specifications.
-If possible, get an independent third - party inspection report.
-This report can objectively state how the received steel fails to meet the required quality standards, which will be invaluable if you need to prove your case.
+Take clear photos and videos of the steel, highlighting any defects or discrepancies from the agreed-upon specifications.
+If possible, obtain an independent third-party inspection report.
+This report can provide an objective assessment of how the received steel fails to comply with the required quality standards.
+Such documentation will be invaluable for proving your case later.

 Financial Documentation

-Keep all financial records related to the transaction.
+Maintain all financial records related to the transaction.
 This includes payment receipts, bank statements, and invoices.
-These documents will help establish the amount of money you've paid, the payment method, and the timeline of the payments.
-For instance, if the supplier made unauthorized additional charges, your financial records can clearly show the discrepancies.
+These documents will help establish the amount of money you've paid.
+They can also clarify the payment method and the timeline of the payments.
+For instance, if the supplier made unauthorized additional charges, your financial records can clearly indicate the discrepancies.

 2. Attempt to Resolve Amicably